Peretz Naftali: Biography

-In 1925, he had joined the Zionism movement, and in 1931 was a delegate to the Zionist Congress.
-He made aliyah in 1933, initially working as a lecturer at the Technion, before becoming director general of Bank Hapoalim in 1938, a post he held until 1949.
-Between 1941 and 1948 he served as a member of the Assembly of Representatives.
+Naphtali joined the Zionist movement in 1925, and in 1931 became a delegate to the Zionist Congress.
+Following the Nazi seizure of power, he fled Germany and made aliyah in 1933, initially working as a lecturer at the Technion, before becoming director general of Bank Hapoalim in 1938, a post he held until 1949.
+Between 1941 and 1948 he served as a member of the Assembly of Representatives for Mapai.

 He was elected to the Knesset in 1949 on Mapai's list.
-After being re-elected in 1951, he was appointed Minister without Portfolio in David Ben-Gurion's government.
-In June 1952, he became Minister of Agriculture, a role he held until the 1955 elections, after which he reverted to being a Minister without Portfolio.
-In January 1959, he became Minister of Welfare, but lost his Knesset seat and place in the cabinet in the 1959 elections.
+After being re-elected in 1951 he was appointed Minister without Portfolio in David Ben-Gurion's government.
+In June 1952 he became Minister of Agriculture, a role he held until the 1955 elections, after which he reverted to being a Minister without Portfolio.
+In January 1959 he became Minister of Welfare, but lost his Knesset seat and place in the cabinet in the 1959 elections.